-This Specialist High Skills Major-Environmental course combines Geography and Physical Education in a double credit format.
-COMPASS places a heavy emphasis on experiential learning.
-Some of these learning opportunities involve field trips to the RBG, Hamilton and halton Conservation Authorities.
-The Ministry of Education provides full funding for these excursions as well as First Aid/CPR, WHMIS and GPS certifications.
+This Specialist High Skills Major-Environmental program combines Geography and Physical Education in a double credit format with a heavy emphasis on experiential learning.
+E.g. Excursions to the RBG, Hamilton and Halton Conservation Authority areas.
+The Ministry of Education provides full funding for certifications in various sectors.